See Kee Oon: Career

 See was also the judge who heard the last-minute appeals by two Malaysian drug traffickers Pannir Selvam Pranthaman and Nagaenthran K. Dharmalingam in 2020 and 2021 respectively, as they sought to reopen their cases and delay their executions.
-Both Pannir and Nagaenthran lost their appeals and remained on death row; Nagaenthran was initially set to be executed on 10 November 2021 before it was delayed due to Nagaenthran tested positive for COVID-19.
+Both Pannir and Nagaenthran lost their appeals and remained on death row.
+Nagaenthran was initially to be executed on 10 November 2021, but the execution was delayed when he tested positive for COVID-19.
 Nagaenthran was hanged on 27 April 2022.